KamilleModules/Ekom/doc/apis/ekom-service-api.md

 ========

 Ecp codifies the different outcomes of a script.
-When an ecp service is called, it always return a json payload containing the following:
+When an ecp service is called, it always return a json payload potentially containing the following:

+- $$success$$: if this key exists, it's a success notification message intended for the public user
 - $$error$$: if this key exists, this is an error message intended for the public user (i.e. the customer).
             It's assumed that a js layer displays this error message to the user.